-The new 820-foot centre platform is being constructed between the existing Station Track and Track No. 1.
-This centre platform will allow two nine-car train sets to simultaneously operate within the station and will provide accessible entry/exit to speed up boarding and disembarking.
+The new 820-foot center platform is being constructed between the existing Station Track and Track No. 1.
+This center platform will allow two nine-car train sets to simultaneously operate within the station and will provide accessible entry/exit to speed up boarding and disembarking.
 Grade-separated access to the platform will be provided at both ends via elevators and stairs.

-Access to this new centre platform will be achieved in two ways.
-Passengers travelling through the terminal building will travel under the track in a below-grade tunnel that repurposes a former baggage storage area.
-East of the terminal building, passengers arriving or leaving from an associated parking area will access the new centre platform via a new pedestrian bridge crossing over the station track.
+Access to this new center platform will be achieved in two ways.
+Passengers traveling through the terminal building will travel under the track in a below-grade tunnel that repurposes a former baggage storage area.
+East of the terminal building, passengers arriving or leaving from an associated parking area will access the new center platform via a new pedestrian bridge crossing over the station track.
 A three-stop elevator will provide access to the bridge and two levels of parking.

 Innovations Add Resilience, Reduce Cost and Minimize Construction Impact